Faculty

 Postdoctoral Researchers

-Meng Chen (Assistant Professor of Research, Department of Pediatrics, University of Oklahoma)
+Meng Chen (Assistant Professor, Department of Psychology, University of Southern California)

-Eduardo Estrada (Assistant Professor, Department of Psychology, Universidad Autónoma de Madrid, Spain)
+Eduardo Estrada (Associate Professor, Department of Psychology, Universidad Autónoma de Madrid, Spain)

 Vicente Cassepp-Borges (Assistant Professor, Universidade Federal Fluminense, Rio de Janeiro, Brazil)